Thursday, 3 Oct 2024

 Before conducting the test, it is essential to explain the procedures to the subject and perform a screening of health risks.
 Obtaining informed consent and recording basic information such as age, height, body weight, and gender are also necessary.
 It is crucial to measure and mark out the test area and ensure that the subject performs an appropriate warm-up, including practice starts and accelerations.

-Tham Khảo Thêm: Somatotype and Sport
+Tham Khảo Thêm: SlamBall: A Fusion of Basketball and Acrobatics

 Procedure